Water transport in Bangkok: the Express boat, taxi, cost, routes

 Line Golden Mount Line begins from Panfa Leelard pier, located near temple of the Golden mount (Wat Saket) and ends at Pratunam area Pratunam pier under the bridge on the street Rathaprarop.
 Then from this same pier continues to the East line Nida line.

-Convenient to use the Express boats to no traffic to get from Central areas of the city close to the chaophraya river to the Peninsula Ratanakosin, where the districts of Khao San, Chinatown and most of Bangkok attractions.
+It is convenient to use the boat through the channels to no traffic to get from Central areas of the city close to the chaophraya river to the Peninsula Ratanakosin, where the districts of Khao San, Chinatown and most of Bangkok attractions.